 How to choose the best text editor for WordPress when you want to work offline?
-I will compare MarsEdit, Blogo and Desk.
-Why am I not choosing other existing wordpress offline editors?
+I will compare MarsEdit, Blogo, and Desk.
+Why am I not choosing other existing WordPress offline editors?
 They have to run on my mac.
 They have to be nice and smart.
-Blogo and Desk are the new challengers of MarsEdit… The other software are too old to run smoothly with the latest versions of wordpress.
+Blogo and Desk are the new challengers of MarsEdit… The other softwares are too old to run smoothly with the latest versions of WordPress.

 Having a trial… a must-have to make the right choice!